pprevos/r4h2o/manuscript/r4h2o_10_surveys.md

 The `cor()` function provides various ways to deal with missing data.
 Read the help file of this function to learn about the options.
 In this case, all missing data was removed previously and thus does not need to be accounted for.

-This function provides the most common Pearson correlation by default.
+This function provides the common Pearson correlation by default.
 In some specific cases, you might need to use different methods, which this function can also evaluate.
-The standard Spearman method for correlations works best with normal distributions.
+The standard method for correlations works best with normal distributions.

 X> Read the help file for the correlation function with `help(cor)`.

 We can glance at the output and note that all correlations are positive, which is a first confirmation of the reliability of the PII data.
 If the questions did not all relate to an underlying latent variable, then the correlation matrix would be less uniform.
+A uniform correlation matrix suggests that the data possibly describes an underlying phenomenon, which in the case is a consumer’s involvement with tap water.

 The basic R functionality also has a function to test the statistical validity of a correlation.
 The `cor.test()` function takes two vectors as input and provides the 95% confidence interval.